Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence

 \subsection{Overview of the Whole Process}

-The whole process of our method is shown in \hyperref[fig3]{Fig.3} We first use TV-TRPCA optimization method to extract the vessel foreground layer, then perform a TSRG algorithm for vessel segmentation.
-Finally, a complete tubular coronary mask was obtained.
+The whole process of our method is shown in \hyperref[fig3]{Fig.3}.
+We first use TV-TRPCA algorithm to extract the vessel foreground layer, then perform TSRG algorithm for vessel segmentation.
+Finally, a complete topologically correct binary coronary artery mask was obtained.